Qiscus-Integration/integration-go/README.md

 ### `/domain`
 The domain layer is a representation of the application's business logic in the code.
 It contains the entities and value objects that the application uses to model its business concepts and rules.
 The domain layer is independent of any specific technology or implementation details and is designed to be reusable and independent.

-### `/infra`
-The directory is used to hold infrastructure-related code.
-The infra directory may contain code that interacts with external systems or services, such as databases, message brokers, cloud storage providers, and so on.

 ### `/repository`
 This directory containing adapters to different storage implementations.
 A data source might be an adapter to a SQL database, an elastic search adapter, or REST API.
 A data source implements methods defined on the repository and stores the implementation of fetching and pushing the data.